AaronWizard/LegendsOfMajesticSteel/README.md

 ## Instructions

 - Click and drag to pan the view.
-- Characters take turns in order of their Agility stat.
+- Characters take turns in order of their Speed stat.
 - On your turn, the current hero's movement range is highlighted.
 Click within this range to position the hero.
 - To take an action, click on the hero.
 You will have the option to attack, perform a special skill if possible, or end the hero's turn.
 Click on the hero to cancel the action menu and return to positioning mode.
 - Attacks and skills require a target.
 When attacking or doing a skill, the target range will be highlighted.
 Click within this range to select a target.
 Click the target again to start the attack or skill.